kestvir/Poll-creator/README.md

-A simple poll app made with Django and jQuery
+A simple poll app made with Django and jQuery.